cassaundra/rocket/README.md

 ### Basics

 You can call the Launchpad's built-in MIDI command for displaying text with `Launchpad.displayText`.
-Due to a Launchpad MIDI issue, changing the color from white does not yet work.

 ```kotlin
 Rocket.displayText(